LaurenHuet/HiC_HiLine/README.md

 # hic-analysis

-This page explains how to run the hic analysis for the high quality reference genomes.
+This page explains how to run the HiLine tool to analyise the quality of the HiC data for scaffolding reference genome assemblies.

 **Step 1.** Run the 01_download.sh script, pass in the RUNID and RUNDIR as arguments.